COVID-19 Positive - How To Isolate At Home

 Check the Unite Against COVID-19 website for more information about testing and isolation.

 Wear masks and open windows

-Wear masks while in the same room as others and open the windows.
+Wear masks while in the same room as someone with COVID-19 in your household, and open windows.
 Masks and ventilation are important in reducing COVID-19 from spreading.